tjparnell/biotoolbox/trunk/readme.txt

 Configuration
 There is a configuration file that may be customized for your particular installation.
-The default file is lib/biotoolbox.cfg.
+The default file is biotoolbox.cfg.
 It is a simple INI-style file that is used to set up database connection profiles, feature aliases, helper application locations, etc. The file is intended to be edited by users.
 More documentation can be found within the file itself.

-There are three locations where the file may be stored: 1) in the lib directory along with the library modules, 2) in the user's home root directory, or 3) a custom location defined by the environment variable 'BIOTOOLBOX'.
+There are three locations where the file may be stored: 1) in the biotoolbox root directory, 2) in the user's home root directory, or 3) a custom location defined by the environment variable 'BIOTOOLBOX'.

 Execution
 All biotoolbox scripts are designed to be run from the command line or